michael-grunder/shsuggest/README.md

 To edit the file from the CLI, use `shsuggest --config set <key> <value>`.
-Values are validated before being written—numeric fields reject invalid numbers and the `ollama.model` entry is checked against the models reported by the active source.
+Values are validated before being written—numeric fields reject invalid numbers and the `ollama.model` entry is checked against the models reported by the Ollama adapter.
 Pass `default`, `none`, or `null` as the value to remove an override and fall back to the built-in defaults.
 The model key is addressed as `ollama.model`, though the legacy root-level `model` alias is still accepted.
 Older `key=value` files are still recognized, and the next call to `shsuggest --config set …` will convert them to TOML automatically.